 So when we set out on our bike trip from Berlin to Venice, we were a bit nervous about understanding folks the further south we went.
 However, after a couple of weeks riding through the southern half of the country, we are happy to report that we think the rural dialects down here are wonderful!
 Standard German (Hochdeutsch) can sound quite harsh at times, but the further south we have headed, the more intimate and musical the language has become to our ears.

 The dialects weren’t too hard for us to understand, until we ended up near Swabia, the region containing the Black Forest in the southwest of Germany.
-When people first talked to us, assuming of course that we understood everything, we had to nod and grin before asking them to “please repeat."
+When people first talked to us, assuming of course that we understood everything, we had to nod and grin before asking them to “please repeat.”

 It hasn’t been a problem for the Swabian Germans to switch to Standard German in order to communicate with us, but when they speak among themselves we really have to concentrate just to get the gist of what they are saying.
 Now that we’ve been here for a couple of weeks, we’ve gotten used to some of the eccentricities of the dialect, and are beginning to understand more.
 So here’s our mini-guide to Swabian German for Ausländer (foreigners).

 The most obvious difference between Swabian and standard German is how the diminutive form changes.
 In standard German the diminutive ending (which makes any noun smaller and cuter) is -chen or -lein.
 For example; Tischlein (small table), Mädchen (girl; lit. “small maid”), Häuschen (small house), Mäuschen (cute, little mouse).
 In Swabia they use their own diminutive ending, -le, and they do it with EVERY SECOND WORD!

 So Mädchen (girl) becomes Mädle.
 Here are some more examples: